friendsofagape/usfm-editor/src/demo/editor-wrapping.md

-import * as React from "react" import "./demo.css" import { OutputUsfm } from "./UsfmContainer" import { createBasicUsfmEditor } from "../components/BasicUsfmEditor"
+import * as React from "react" import "./demo.css" import { OutputUsfm } from "./UsfmContainer"

+// The following objects should be imported from the "usfm-editor" module like this:
+// import { createBasicUsfmEditor, withChapterPaging, ...etc. } from "usfm-editor"
+import { createBasicUsfmEditor } from "../components/BasicUsfmEditor"
 import { withChapterPaging } from "../components/ChapterEditor"
 import { withChapterSelection } from "../components/ChapterSelectionEditor"